Circle City Communities

 I was at J.T.S from 1940 to 1943.
 The teachers by the cycle rack on the right are, the head Mr A. A. Canney and I think Mr Bertie Hunnam.
 As stated, kids whose parents could afford it wore the school ginger blazer.
 Those not so fortunate wore whatever.
 I was in the latter.
 We all wore white jackets.
 I was in the 'A' entry and can still remember the class register.
 I live in Devon now and occasionally get home.
 Looked in at Villiers Street on my last visit north.
 The old school was some sort of reception centre, I think.
 Regards to anyone who remembers me.

-If you know any additional information about this photo, please use the 'Contact Editor' link below to inform me.
+If you have any additional information about this photo, please use the Contact Editor link at bottom of the page to tell me more about it.
+Thanks.